keploy/community-blog/cm46px5cf000h09mb1q9m2yws.md

 });
 ```

-In my example, I'm using "status code : Code is 200" code of Postman.
+In my example, I'm using the "status code: code is 200" code of Postman.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1716269195071/ba3f5b91-0541-4c19-93c8-ba36ea47392f.png align="center")

 #### **7\.
 Run the Tests**

-Click on Send, and at the bottom of your screen click on the "**Test Results**" options to see your test results.
+Click on Send, and at the bottom of your screen, click on the "**Test Results**" option to see your test results.

 My result output: Here it shows my test case passed.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1716269413379/1f4ff459-c7e1-4605-8e74-a6f5e736eefa.png align="center")

-Some more test case examples are given below :
+Some more test case examples are given below:

 ```bash
 pm.test("Status code is 200", function () {